 wpdb is the username, and raspberry is the password, make sure you change these to something more secure.

 GRANT ALL PRIVILEGES ON wordpress.* TO 'wpdb'@'localhost' IDENTIFIED BY 'raspberry';

 9. Now let’s exit out of the MySQL prompt by pressing Ctrl + D

 10. Now in a browser go to the Pi’s IP address, and you should be presented with a WordPress setup screen.
 Fill in the relevant information such as:

 ■ Database Name: wordpress

 ■ Password: (Password you created at the MYSQL user creation)

 ■ Table Prefix: wp_

-8. Now you should be now able to hit next to complete the installation.
-If an error occurs then this might mean the permissions are incorrect for your web folder, make sure that www-data is able to read and write to this folder.
+11. Now you should be now able to hit next to complete the installation.
+If an error occurs then this might mean the permissions are incorrect for your web folder, make sure that www-data can read and write to this folder.

 You should now have a fully working version of WordPress on your Raspberry Pi.
-Running more than one copy on a Raspberry Pi web server might not work to well due the limited resources available to the Pi.
-However as I mentioned above it makes for a great home web server.
+Running more than one copy on a Raspberry Pi web server might not work too well due to the limited resources available to the Pi.
+However, as I mentioned above, it makes for a great home web server.